tensorflow/tensorflow/tensorflow/examples/README.md

   [the tutorials on tensorflow.org](https://tensorflow.org/tutorials)
 * For community maintained keras examples goto [keras.io/examples](https://keras.io/examples/)
 * For TensorFlow Lite examples see [the tensorflow/examples repository](https://github.com/tensorflow/examples/tree/master/lite)
+* If you're looking for topics like courses, templates, refer [the tensorflow/examples repository](https://github.com/tensorflow/examples/tree/master/lite)

 ## About these examples

 * The C++ API is only easily buildable from within the TensorFlow `bazel` build.
   If you need a stand alone build [see the C API](https://www.tensorflow.org/install/lang_c).
 * This directory is not actively maintained.